griley4/usercode/README.md

 Four Muon Final State Stuff

-This Branch takes patTuple and Flattens it into an analysis tuple using most of the old PATEventTree.cc changes abound
+This Branch makes a smaller trigger skimmed file (1/5) the size of the old one. it has the ntuple flattener in it too.